-Do Outdoor Outlets Need to Be Covered?
+Do Outdoor Outlets Need To Be Covered?

 For powering everything from leaf blowers and power tools to strings of decorative lights, electrical outlets can be just as important outdoors as indoors.
 However, outdoor outlets tend to be designed very differently.
-For one thing, they have heavy duty outlet covers that shield the outlet when not in use.
+For one thing, they typically have heavy duty outlet covers that shield the outlet when not in use.
 Are these really necessary?
 What purpose do they serve?
 If your outdoor outlets don't have them, do you need to have them installed?
 What's the worst that can happen if you don't?
 Let's take a closer look at outdoor outlet covers.

 The Purpose of Outdoor Outlet Covers

 Since outdoor outlets are exposed to the elements, such as rain and salty air, outlet covers protect them from damage.
 Any outlet that's outside should have a cover, even if the outlet is never used.

 Is It Dangerous for an Outdoor Outlet To Be Uncovered?

 If an outdoor outlet is uncovered, it can get wet when it rains or if it's in the path of the stream from a hose or sprinkler.
 You're no doubt aware that water and electricity don't mix.
 A wet outlet can cause a serious electric shock that can injure or even kill if you try to plug something into it.